An Innovation Partnership must only be used where:

 You must set out in the Procurement Documents:

-When fixing other time limits you must take account of the complexity of the contract and the time required for drawing up tenders.
+When fixing other time limits you should take account of the complexity of the contract and the time required for drawing up tenders.

 The following shows the Innovation Partnership stages: